-Many employees also resign because they don’t feel heard or considered.
+Many employees also resign because they don’t feel heard or considered, which is one of the most common reasons to leave your job.
 Of 2,000 U.S. adults surveyed by Explorance, 50% reported that they had been asked for feedback from their employer in the past year.
 Furthermore, 45% of those surveyed said they didn’t believe their feedback would lead to meaningful change even if their employer had requested it.
 As a result, 41% of the 2,000 questioned admitted they were looking for a new job.

 A recent work trend report by Microsoft revealed that 41% of employees globally are considering leaving their current jobs within the next year.
 This trend is likely to continue as employees place a higher value on health, happiness, and well-being.

 Obtaining a higher-level job or leadership role can often be accomplished more quickly by changing companies.
 This is why many employees have leaned on “job hopping” to advance their skillsets, opportunities, and salaries rather than waiting for it to happen with their current employer.

 Here are some signs it’s time to advance your career:

 - You’re ready for more challenges

 - You’re displaying signs of burnout

 A hostile work environment can make anyone want a new job.
 And with more full time job openings now than ever, the temptation to ditch a job with a poor work culture is strong.
 If employers want to boost employee retention, culture is one of the first things to examine.